ecmwf/aviso/docs/source/reference/triggers.rst

 to be executed directly by Aviso.
 This is intended for users that want to integrate Aviso Python API into a workflow or application written in Python.

-Below an example of a python script that defines a function to be executed once a notification is received, creates a listener that references to this function trigger and finally passes it to aviso to execute.
+Below find an example of a python script that defines a function to be executed once a notification is received, creates a listener that references to this function trigger and finally passes it to aviso to execute.

 .. code-block:: python